Non-Oily Cell Former for Acrylic Pouring

 Introduction to cell formation in Pouring Acrylic Art

-Cells are basically isolated patches of darker or lighter color in the final artwork.
-They are a totally different color to the paint immediately around them or are areas surrounded by a "wall" of different colored paint.
-Variations of cells include features like hollow rings, different colored cell walls, color streaks and many more.
+Cells are basically isolated patches of darker or lighter colour in the final artwork.
+They are a totally different colour to the paint immediately around them or are areas surrounded by a "wall" of different coloured paint.
+Variations of cells include features like hollow rings, different coloured cell walls, colour streaks and many more.

-Cells can be automatically generated by the movement of different colored paints through one another due to their different densities.
+Cells can be automatically generated by the movement of different coloured paints through one another due to their different densities or differences in viscosity (thickness).
 A well-known way to increase or force cell generation is to add silicone oil when preparing the pour.

 Benefits and drawbacks of using Non-oily Cell Former